1. Miami Seaquarium

 9. Chime-Long Ocean Kingdom

 This park in China is supposedly housing two of the aforementioned eight orcas captured in Russia.
-There does not currently seem to be any entertainment featuring any orcas at the park, although it is reported that the amusement park did indeed purchase the whales.
+Though there does not currently seem to be any entertainment featuring any orcas at the park, although it is reported that the amusement park did indeed purchase the whales.
 Where the whales are being kept and what their purpose will be remains unclear.
 The park opened earlier this year and aims to be the "Orlando of China."
 The facility is also home to a whale shark, an endangered species which, Sea Shepherd claims, does not do well in captivity.